pygame-community/pygame-ce/docs/reST/ref/display.rst

-      pygame.SCALED        resolution depends on desktop size and scale graphics pygame.SHOWN         window is opened in visible mode (default) pygame.HIDDEN        window is opened in hidden mode
+      pygame.SCALED        resolution depends on desktop size and scale graphics pygame.SHOWN         window is opened in visible mode (default) pygame.HIDDEN        window is opened in hidden mode pygame.DPIAWARE      set the display to run in dpi aware mode (cannot be turned off without a restart)

    .. versionadded:: 2.0.0 ``SCALED``, ``SHOWN`` and ``HIDDEN``
+   .. versionadded:: 2.3.0 ``DPIAWARE``

    By setting the ``vsync`` parameter to ``1``, it is possible to get a display with vertical sync at a constant frame rate.
 Subsequent calls to